cetusfinance/cetusfinance.github.io/_posts/tim/2016-10-26-Digging-in.md

 1. AppVeyor for building and running our tests on windows, as well as building our nuget and code coverage which we will see shortly
 2. Coveralls for uploading our code coverage reports to and keeping a history of those
-3. Gitter to provide a chat room where hopefull you and others will join to talk about ideas/improvements we can make
+3. Gitter to provide a chat room where hopefully you and others will join to talk about ideas/improvements we can make
 4. MyGet to upload our CI build nuget packages to
 5. Travis CI which will provide our OSX and Ubuntu builds and tests to make sure we stay Xplat all the way

-The best thing about all of this, for our opensource project it's free!
+The best thing about all of this, for our open source project it's free!
 I can see why they do this other than the warm fuzzies of helping opensource.
-I would definitly recommend all/any of these sites to any future client that wants to get serious about builds and code quality and doesn't have a massive internal department that supplies all these services.
+I would definitely recommend all/any of these sites to any future client that wants to get serious about builds and code quality and doesn't have a massive internal department that supplies all these services.

 My configuration for travis and for AppVeyor can be seen over at the repo,